Casino workers hold rally after Caesars announces show cancellations through May | CBC News

 Casino workers hold rally after Caesars announces show cancellations through May

-Unifor Local 444 president says union wants back at the bargaining table
+Mayor Drew Dilkens says he has "not been asked to play any meaningful role" in bargaining talks

-The union representing striking casino workers held a rally Tuesday — just one day after Caesars Windsor announced they would postpone shows and cancel hotel bookings for the month of May.
+The union representing striking casino workers held a rally Tuesday — just one day after Caesars Windsor announced it would postpone shows and cancel hotel bookings for the month of May.

 "Today is a message of disappointment," said James Stewart, president of Unifor Local 444.
 "We want to be back at the bargaining table."